tkiruthika/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary

-The analysis of the election show that:

-- There were **369,711** votes cast in the election.
-- The candidates were:
-    - Charles Casper Stockham
-    - Diana DeGette
-    - Raymon Anthony Doane
-- The candidate results were:
-    - Charles Casper Stockham received "23.0%" of the vote and "85,213" number of votes.
-    - Diana DeGette received "73.8%" of the vote and "272,892" number of votes.
-    - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.
-- The winner of the election was:
-    - Diana DeGette who received "73.8%" of the vote and "272,892" number of votes.

-# Election Analysis Challenge
-## Overview
-The overview of this challenge is to write algorithms using Python that will assist the confirmation and analysis of election results.

 ### Purpose

 The purpose of this challenge is to audit the election results and accomplish the additional data requested by the election commission.
   - The voter turnout for each county.
   - The percentage of votes from each county out of the total count.